andyxanthos/EasyBlog/README.md

 "Themes" are a planned feature.
 As of right now, the thought is that a variety of CSS files will be held in a central repository.
 Switching between themes could be as simple as changing a line in `easyconfig.json` and running a CLI command.

 That said, front-end configurability is not a core goal for this project.
-In fact, I'd say avoiding front-end configuration *is* a core goal and a theming system seems like a solid step in that direction.
+In fact, I'd say avoiding front-end configuration *is* a core goal and a theming system seems like a solid step in that direction, even if the two ideas seem contradictory.

 ------